CompIsle/Morgan-Unit-13/Userfeedback.md

 <br>

 - Response - I took this feedback in with consideration, I was planing the "Order Page" however it never made it past the planning stage.
-The website had a white background as anything with colour was meant to stand out and grab the viewers attention but still the feedback has been considered a very many times.
+The website has a white background as anything with colour was meant to stand out and grab the viewers attention but still the feedback has been considered many times.

 <br>